Council of Management

-Mark joined War on Want in 1987 and acted as a trustee for much of that time with a short break over the last two years.
-He started his career at War on Want as a volunteer and then went on to work for Oxfam and the Soil Association.
-After a period working in the civil service and local government Mark now works for the NHS as a communications manager.
-Like War on Want, he has been a long term supporter of the rights of the people of Western Sahara.
-Mark is a chair of the Western Sahara Campaign that campaigns for the UK government to act to implement international law and get the UN to organise a referendum of self-determination
+Mark joined War on Want in 1987 and has acted as a trustee for much of that time.
+He started his career at War on Want as a volunteer, and went on to work for Oxfam and the Soil Association.
+After a period working in the civil service and local government, Mark now works for the NHS as a Communications Manager.
+Mark is a long-term supporter of the rights of the people of Western Sahara, and is Chair of the Western Sahara Campaign.